w3c/publ-a11y/extended-descriptions/explainer-extended-descriptions.md

 - The link should have a unique ID.
 - In the external file, each description is in a `section` with a matching ID, a heading, a presentational copy of the image, the detailed description, and a backlink (`role="doc-backlink"`) to the main content.
 - Note: WAI-ARIA 1.2 specifies that content referenced by `aria-details` is not flattened into accessible name/description computation; it is intended to expose structured, potentially complex descriptions for discovery and navigation (see ARIA `aria-details` in References).
 Authors should ensure the referenced link is visible to all users and test the pattern across common reading systems and screen readers because user agent and AT support can vary.
-- In EPUB, mark the extended description file as `linear="no"` in the spine, so it does not affect the original published content.

 ### Current limitations